Your home is not a school: though it would appear that is what you’re after since, ya know, it’s implied in the word, homeschool?

 The goal is to look into our kids’ eyes and actually see them in real time as they’re sitting right in front of us.

-The process is for parents, not for teachers with their students.
+The process is for parents with their kids, not for teachers with their students.

 Because of this parental relationship, the home is not a school.